-Offering health insurance is a major decision for employers, but it can be overwhelming to know where to start, especially for small businesses without a full HR staff to help.
+Offering health insurance is a major decision for employers, but it can be overwhelming to know where to start, especially for small businesses without an HR staff or a benefits specialist to help.

-However, putting in the time and research to set up a formal health benefit is well worth the effort.
-There are several advantages to offering an employer-sponsored health insurance plan to help retain and attract employees, help your business stand out, and build a happy and healthy workforce.
+However, putting in the time and research to set up a formal health benefit plan is well worth the effort.
+There are several advantages to offering an employer-sponsored health insurance plan, including helping to retain and attract employees, making your business stand out, and contributing towards a happy and healthy workforce.

 Top 25 U.S. health insurance companies listed by market share